jbakse/site_builder/content/animation/index.md

 **Line 10** uses `map()` to map the current `frameCount` to `theta` such that `theta` increases by 2π every 60 frames or 1 second.

-**Line 11** uses calculates `pendulumAngle` using `sin()`.
-Because the site function has a period of 2π, `sin(theta)` will produce a smooth wave that repeats every 1 second.
+**Line 11** calculates `pendulumAngle` using `sin()`.
+Because the sin function has a period of 2π, `sin(theta)` will produce a smooth wave that repeats every 1 second.

 This approach works fine for a simple example like this one but has some problems.
-The `frameCount` variable tells us how many _frames_ have been drawn, it doesn't actually tell us how much _time_ has gone by.
+The `frameCount` variable tells us how many _frames_ have been drawn: It doesn't actually tell us how much _time_ has gone by.
 We can calculate time from `frameCount`, but only if we assume that each frame is drawn exactly on schedule.
 Unfortunately, that is not always the case.

 ### Real-time Draw Loops